-- (1) The Law Society is a designated professional body under Part XX of the ActESMA, and firms may therefore carry on certain regulated activities without being regulated by the FSA. - (2) The SolicitorsSRA Financial Services (Scope) Rules 2001 set out the scope of the regulated activities which may be undertaken by firms which are not regulated by the FSA.
+- (1) The Law Society is a designated professional body under Part XX ofFSMA, and firms may therefore carry on certain regulated activities without being regulated by the FSA. - (2) The SRA Financial Services (Scope) Rules 2001 set out the scope of the regulated activities which may be undertaken by firms which are not regulated by the FSA.
 These rules regulate the way in which firms carry on such exempt regulated activities.